the French flag

 Time is thus a form of pure intuition.

 To return to our earlier metaphor of pink-tinted glasses: we necessarily see the world in pink because the pink is part of the lenses themselves.
-Trying to stop seeing in pink—to finally see the "true" colours, unaltered by this filter—would be like trying to remove the sunglasses, which is something we cannot do.
+Trying to stop seeing in pink—to see the "true" colours, unaltered by this filter—would be like trying to remove the glasses, which is something we cannot do.

 In the same way, we perceive objects in space and time because space and time are integral to our cognitive faculties.
 To attempt to escape them would be like trying to know without using our faculty of knowledge.